Antifreeze FAQS

 As well as lowering the freezing point, it also raises the boiling point of engine coolant.
 Along with a pressurised system, this helps to reduce the risk of overheating.

+Antifreeze and coolant are similar, but not exactly the same.
 Antifreeze is a concentrated product, normally based on glycol and containing inhibitors.
-Some types have to be diluted with water at a suitable concentration before you use it.
-The diluted liquid is usually called coolant.
+Some types of antifreeze have to be diluted with water at a suitable concentration before you use it.
+Once the antifreeze is diluted with water, it becomes coolant.

 Modern car cooling systems are smaller, with higher operating temperatures and pressures than in the past.
 That means it's especially important to use the correct additive.